Thrush is a common mouth infection in infants. It is caused by yeast called Candida albicans.

 Babies can pass the infection to their mothers when breastfeeding.
 Women whose breasts are infected with Candida can experience:

-- Unusual pain during nursing or painful nipples between feedings.
+unusual pain during nursing or painful nipples between feedings, and/or

 Call your doctor if: